General der Flakartillerie

-General der Flakartillerie (en: General of anti-aircraft artillery) was a General of the branch rank of the Luftwaffe (en: German Air Force) in Nazi Germany.
+General der Flakartillerie (General of anti-aircraft artillery) was a General of the branch rank of the Luftwaffe (German Air Force) in Nazi Germany.
 Until the end of World War II in 1945, this particular general officer rank was on three-star level (OF-8), equivalent to a US Lieutenant general.

 The "General of the branch" ranks of the Luftwaffe were in 1945: